9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 3/I. Security information and event management (SIEM) dashboards.md

 ## Current SIEM solutions

-A **SIEM** tool is an application that collects and analyzes log data to monitor critical activities in an organization.
+A **[[Security Information and Event Management (SIEM) Tools]]** is an application that collects and analyzes log data to monitor critical activities in an organization.
 SIEM tools offer real-time monitoring and tracking of security event logs.
 The data is then used to conduct a thorough analysis of any potential security threat, risk, or vulnerability identified.
 SIEM tools have many dashboard options.
 Each dashboard option helps cybersecurity team members manage and monitor organizational data.
 However, currently, SIEM tools require human interaction for analysis of security events.

 ## The future of SIEM tools